Where will be the Best Hiking Destination Post Covid 19

-Soon after the first case of COVID-19 Nepal Government has taken some major actions for controlling Novel Corona virus.
-Furthermore, upon just 5 confirmed cases of corona virus in Nepal, the country entered full lockdown on March 24 for at least a week.
+Soon after the first case of COVID-19 Nepal Government has taken some major actions for controlling the Novel Coronavirus.
+Furthermore, upon just 5 confirmed cases of coronavirus in Nepal, the country entered full lockdown on March 24 for at least a week.
 Flights and long-distance buses have been suspended, and the country’s borders are sealed—even to its own citizens.

 Though after the increase in the number of infected people, Nepal extended its lockdown period till 7th May.

 People of Nepal followed the lockdown quite seriously.
 Due to which today (2nd July 2020) the number of infected persons in Nepal has just reached 14046, out of which 4656 people have successfully recovered and the number of death is 30.

 With all of the precautions that Nepal’s Government is taking and the strict implementation among the citizens of Nepal, we can say that the Himalayan Region of Nepal is still safe for Hiking at the end of this pandemic coronavirus.

 Till today, There are 14046 positive cases of COVID-19 in Nepal, most of those are from the Terai and Far Western Region of Nepal.
 So we can also say that Nepal is safe for Hilly and Himalayan Region where lies the major trekking destinations of Nepal.

 Best Hiking Destination in Nepal after the end of Coronavirus